pourmalek/CovidVisualizedCountry/README.md

 ********************************************************************************************************************************************
 ********************************************************************************************************************************************

 ## IV.
-SELCTED GRAPHS FROM PREVIOUS UPTAKES
+SELECTED GRAPHS FROM PREVIOUS UPTAKES

 ### List of graphs